TriNguyen2410/OOP/part4.md

   } else {
     Node<T>* selected = this->head; /// Mark our head node as selected
     while (selected->hasChildren()) {
-      selected = selected->getChild(); /// Until node has no childs, mark child of our marked node }
+      selected = selected->getChild(); /// Until node has no child, mark child of our marked node }
     selected->setChild(child); /// Add our child to last node }